 Westin spearheaded a partnership with the International Rescue Committee to bring critical early education to children in the Syrian response region, which was awarded the MacArthur Foundation’s first ever $100 million grant, creating the largest early childhood intervention in the history of humanitarian response.
 This work has expanded to reach children affected by crisis in Bangladesh, East Africa, Latin America, and those who have been forcibly displaced from Afghanistan and Ukraine.

-Westin has held leadership positions in media, nonprofit, and public service.
-She was Assistant to the President for Public Liaison and Intergovernmental Affairs for President George H.W.
-Bush, Assistant Secretary for Public Affairs at the U.S. Department of Housing and Urban Development, and held senior positions at the ABC Television Network and U.S. News & World Report.
+Westin has held leadership positions in media, nonprofit and public service.
+She served as Assistant to the President for Public Liaison and Governmental Affairs for President George H.W.
+Bush.

 Named a “Leading Global Thinker” by Foreign Policy Magazine, one of Fast Company’s “100 Most Creative People in Business,” and to Forbes’ “50 Over 50” list, Westin was also recognized with the Smithsonian’s “American Ingenuity Award” and the Thomas Jefferson Medal for Citizen Leadership.

 She is Chair of the Joan Ganz Cooney Center, and serves on the boards of the U.S. Global Leadership Coalition, Communities in Schools, and Vital Voices Global Partnership and is a member of the Executive Leadership Council of the Early Childhood Development Education Action Network.
 She is a member of the Council on Foreign Relations and the U.S. Afghan Women’s Council.